Vincent-Projects/100DaysOfCode/logprogress.md

 I also add a random IA to Connect 4 and search for MinMax but struggle to really understand.

 Link to my work : https://codepen.io/crysyrood/pen/gOrBJVz

+# 2020, September 22
+Today i decided to do the weight tracker app project.
+So i started with the backend, i made the mvp of the backend which include retreiving weights for a certaib month ( to show them in a graph ), add a new weight for today, and see a weight for a given weight id.
+The next step would be to build the MVP of React app.
+I need to understand routing with react and train with redux before.
+I need to fiish the design i draw on a paper.
+I struggle to be concistant on social media.